robertsweeneyblanco/Programming_for_Mathematical_Applications/textbook/content/Introduction/Chapter_Intro.md

 # Introduction to Julia

-This section will cover the basics of the Julia programming language.
-After this chapter, readers should know how to write and execute Julia code to perform basic calculations.
-The big picture lessons from this chapter can be applied to almost any programming language, but the syntax and conventions will be specific to Julia.
+This chapter introduces the fundamentals of the Julia programming language, a powerful tool designed for scientific and mathematical computing.
+By the end of this section, you'll be able to write and execute your first lines of code to perform basic calculations.

+While the core programming concepts we'll cover are transferable to nearly any language, the specific **syntax** and conventions discussed here are unique to Julia.